 “Okay.
 Okay.
 You shouldn’t all gang up on me.
 But you boys are coming over here for dinner, once a week, from now on, so I can keep an eye on you.”

 Hippie looks totally relieved.
-I can’t imagine living under such strict supervision.
+I cannot imagine living under such strict supervision.
 One mom – good.
 Two moms – too good.

-He stays with us after the interrogation, apologizing without really knowing what he was apologizing for.
+He stays with us after the interrogation, apologizing without really knowing why he was apologizing.

 “So much for having gay parents to talk with,” I complain.

 “We’re talking with ‘em anyway, once a week for dinner.”